NBA Prospect Watch: Murray could end Iowa 1st-round drought - NewsBreak

 Keegan Murray has a chance to do something no Iowa player has accomplished in over two decades.

-The 6-foot-8 sophomore forward is scoring 23.3 points per game to rank third among all Division I players, behind only Bryant’s Peter Kiss and Detroit Mercy’s Antoine Davis.
+The 6-foot-8 sophomore forward is scoring 23.3 points per game among all Division I players, behind only Bryant’s Peter Kiss and Detroit Mercy’s Antoine Davis.
 The variety of different ways he can score is even more impressive than the numbers themselves.

 “If you’re always on the block, we can figure out a defense to stop you,” Iowa coach Fran McCaffery said.
 “If you’re always at the point, we can trap you, we can force you one way.
 If you’re always on the wing, we can keep you on one side and crowd you.
 You can’t do that to him.
 No matter where he goes, he’s equally effective.
 Very few people are.”